-I decided to pursue Phi Theta Kappa after my friend introduced me to her fellow Phi Theta Kappans and advisor.
-After seeing the opportunities to get involved on campus and the amount of comradery there was within the group, I knew I had found the place I belonged.
+I decided to pursue Phi Theta Kappa after my friend introduced me to her fellow Kappans and advisor.
+After seeing the opportunities to get involved on campus and the camaraderie there was within the group, I knew I had found the place I belonged.
 I was motivated to complete the requirements to be invited into PTK, and I accepted membership in July of 2017.
-Since then, I’ve had the ability to listen to several inspirational speakers through the three conferences I’ve been to, travel to Kansas City, Missouri and walk across the stage at the 2018 Catalyst celebration, and—the endeavor I am most proud of—run for Wisconsin Regional President.
+Since then, I’ve traveled to attended three conferences and heard inspirational speakers, traveled to Kansas City, Missouri, and walked across the stage at the 2018 Catalyst celebration.
+The endeavor I am most proud of, though, is running for Wisconsin Regional President.

-I get asked quite frequently, “Why did you run for a Regional Officer position?”
-Just like anyone, my decision was influenced by all the benefits that came with not only earning the position but also just the act of running.
-In order to be selected, I was required to write and present a professional speech in front all of the Wisconsin PTK chapters at the Regional Convention in March 2018.
-This not only provided me an opportunity to do something I had never done before, but also to feel comfortable with speaking enough to present at induction ceremonies, focus groups, and other presentations on campus.
+I get asked frequently, “Why did you run for a Regional Officer position?”
+Just like anyone, my decision was influenced by all the benefits that came with earning the position, as well as the act of running.
+For the campaign, I was required to write and present a professional speech in front all of the Wisconsin PTK chapters at the Regional Convention in March 2018.
+This not only provided me an opportunity to do something I had never done before, but also to increase my comfort level with public speaking–a skill I know I will use going forward.

 As your Regional President, I vow to be a resource for not only your chapter but also for each individual Wisconsin PTK member.
 I hope that I can support you in achieving your goals and to help ensure Wisconsin continues to be recognized as an award-winning region.